2025 Volunteer Information

 You will get a breathalyzer and be instructed on its' use.

-except for to race.
-If race crew needs to leave pit, they will be breathalyzed
+leave the pit except to race.
+If a race crew needs to leave the pit, they will be breathalyzed on return

 Ambulance EMS